GluuFederation/gluu-gateway/kong/plugins/gluu-uma-pep/README.md

                                      }\"
 ```

-### Verify that your API is protected by gluu-oauth2-rs
+### Verify that your API is protected by gluu-uma-pep

 ```
 $ curl -i -X GET \